MarcusGastaldello/FRICOSIPY/docs/subsurface_model.md

 The *FRICOSIPY* model employs a standard *bucket approach* percolation scheme whereby liquid water filters down into subsequent layers upon exceeding the layer saturation capacity – their irreducible water content $(\phi_{\text{ irr}})$. <br>

 Penetrating shortwave radiation can also directly melt the ice matrix of subsurface layers, if they are warmed to the melting temperature, supplementing their water content.
-Subsurface water can also refreeze if there is sufficient cold content and volumetric capacity in layers – the latter being limited by the pore closure density $(\rho_{\text{ pore closure}}$ at the transition from firn to glacial ice.
+Subsurface water can also refreeze if there is sufficient cold content and volumetric capacity in layers – the latter being limited by the pore closure density $(\rho_{\text{ pore closure}})$ at the transition from firn to glacial ice.

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />